 14. Get the word out

 It may take several months or even a year, but once you reach around 5,000 followers you’ll qualify as a micro-influencer.
-Travel micro-influencers, though still too small for major influencer marketing, can begin reaching out via public relations channels to get yourself listed as a source for journalists and reporters writing about travel, travel influencers, or travel as it relates to your niche.
+Travel micro-influencers, though still too small for major influencer marketing, can begin reaching out via public relations channels.
+Through directories like HARO, you can get yourself listed as a source for journalists and reporters writing about travel, travel influencers, or travel as it relates to your niche.
 Getting interviewed or quoted in even one major publication can result in thousands of new followers overnight.

 By following these tips, you can boost engagement, grow followers, and develop your travel Instagram into a legitimate travel influencer account.
 It may take months or years, but by starting today, getting started well (by picking a good username and posting content often with a limited number of specifically chosen hashtags), and focusing on small steps like connecting with your followers and reaching out to larger accounts, you can begin building momentum to grow your travel influencer profile.